vitasar/lista/README.md

 If you find a bug you should make an issue.
 In the issue you describe the substance of the problem and condition of appearing the bug.
-It is good practice, if you'll say how it has to work properly.
+It is good practice, if you'll say how it has to work properly